MEng in Electronic and Computer Engineering

 - Software Engineer

-Graduates have been employed by companies including Google, Intel, Oracle, IBM and Boston Scientific.
+Previous graduates have been employed across the technology sectors, including Google, Apple, Intel, Oracle, IBM, Amazon, Accenture, Analog Devices, Maxim, Boston Scientific.

 - A Primary Honours degree, Level 8 with an award of H2.2 or higher in Electronic/Electrical/Computer Engineering, Applied Physics, Computer Sciences or other Engineering Disciplines